Master Digital Marketing, WordPress, SEO

 Why check browser compatibility?

-As there are few fronts that are not compatible with all the browsers that exist and might look ugly from the reader’s point of view.
+A few fronts are not compatible with all the browsers that exist and might look ugly from the reader’s point of view.

-Check out some font format exist before choosing,
+Check out some font formats that exist before choosing,

 Font formats,